sequenceiq/docker-baywatch/README.md

 #Configure dashboard

-We have put together a few sample dashboard, the the list is unlimited - you can build your own dashboard based on the properties we collect.
+We have put together a few sample dashboard, the list is unlimited - you can build your own dashboard based on the properties we collect.

 * [Hadoop metrics](https://github.com/sequenceiq/docker-baywatch/blob/master/dashboards/Hadoop%20Metrics-1412352733447.json) dashboard